-Nutr Nutrient Management Do yo or P ii Do you apply nitrogen (N) or phosphorus (P) or plan to apply N or P in any form on the operation associated with this NOI? · · · · · In Use Planned N/A 1.1 Right Source ce ۲ 1 If using commercial fertilizer (including Class AA biosolids), identify and document the nitrogen (N) and phosphorus (P) concentrations using the guaranteed analysis or product label information prior to application.
-1 2 If using Class A or Class B biosolids, follow the requirements of the FDEP permit. ۲ 3 If using reclaimed water and the supplier provides the nutrient content, adjust N and P fertilization rates as appropriate.
-1.2 Right Rate ~ 1 Perform soil tests, tissue tests, or both to appropriately plan and manage fertilizer applications. ۲ 2 Use a soil extraction method listed in Appendix 2 appropriate for the soil type to perform soil test in 1.2.1.
+Nutrient Management Do you apply nitrogen (N) or phosphorus (P) or plan to apply N or P in any form on the operation associated with this NOI?
+In Use Planned N/A 1.1 Right Sou rce • 1 If using commercial fertilizer (including Class AA biosolids), identify and document the nitrogen (N) and phosphorus (P) concentrations using the guaranteed analysis or product label information prior to application.
+2 If using Class A or Class B biosolids, follow the requirements of the FDEP permit. • 3 If using reclaimed water and the supplier provides the nutrient content, adjust N and P fertilization rates as appropriate.
+1.2 Right Rate 1 1 Perform soil tests, tissue tests, or both to appropriately plan and manage fertilizer applications. • 2 Use a soil extraction method listed in Appendix 2 appropriate for the soil type to perform soil test in 1.2.1.
 The use of other soil extraction methods must be approved by FDACS.
 Maintain documentation to justify using that method.
-3 Regardless of which soil extraction method is used, base the P fertilization rate on the crop-specific UF/IFAS publication(s), where available, or another source based on a calibrated crop response for the soil type and crop.
-Crop requirements may be adjusted based on site-specific challenges, tissue testing results, soil variability, historical factors, P availability, or cultivar-specific requirements.
-Maintain documentation of the P fertilization application and rates. ۲ 4 Base the N fertilization rate on the crop requirements.
-Crop requirements may be adjusted based on tissue testing results.
-Maintain documentation used to justify applications based on testing, site-specific challenges, cultivar-specific requirements, or other technological testing methods. ١ 5 Record data, using the NARF or similar form, of all nutrient applications that contain N or P, including the date, and the rate of total N and $P_2O_5$ applied to each field.
-1.3 Right Time
+3 Regardless of which soil extraction method is used, base the P fertilization rate on recommended rates in the crop-specific University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) publication(s), where available, or another credible source with scientific support (e.g., a calibrated crop response curve for the soil type and crop).
+Supplemental application may be justified based on current tissue testing results, soil variability, P availability, cultivar-specific requirements, or other substantiated production data that demonstrate crop need.
+Maintain documentation to support application amounts, particularly documentation used to justify application amounts above the recommended rates.
+4 Base the N fertilization rate on recommended rates in the crop-specific UF/IFAS publication(s), where available, or another credible source with scientific support (e.g., a calibrated crop response curve for the soil type and crop).
+Supplemental application may be justified based on current tissue testing results, results from other technological testing methods, cultivarspecific requirements, or other substantiated production data that demonstrate crop need.
+Maintain documentation to support application amounts,